httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 refresh button on a toolbar) are same-site only if the reloaded document was originally navigated to via a same-site request.
-This differs from the handling of other reload navigations, which are always same-site if top-level, since the source browsing context's active document is precisely the document being reloaded.
+This differs from the handling of other reload navigations, which are always same-site if top-level, since the source navigable's active document is precisely the document being reloaded.

 This special handling of reloads triggered through a user interface element